-The manufacturing world is frantically embracing Industry 4.0, installing sensors on equipment, collecting machinery and production information, wondering about the cloud and how many analysts they will need to grapple with Big Data.
+The manufacturing world is frantically embracing Industry 4.0, installing sensors on equipment, collecting machinery and production information, and wondering about the cloud and how many analysts they will need to grapple with Big Data.

-If artificial intelligence (AI) expert Andrew Ng has anything to say about it, these futuristic possibilities will soon be as real as eliminating overtime, late deliveries and discrepant products, all of which the president and CEO of Landing.AI hopes to make a thing of the past.
+If artificial intelligence (AI) expert Andrew Ng has anything to say about it, these futuristic possibilities will soon be as real as eliminating overtime, late deliveries, and discrepant products, all of which the president and CEO of Landing.AI hopes to make a thing of the past.

 “Artificial intelligence will transform manufacturing,” Ng says on his corporate website.
 “It will improve quality control, shorten design times, reduce materials waste and improve production yields.”

 Ng, an adjunct professor of computer science at Stanford University, notes that there are numerous applications where AI will bear fruit.
 These include adaptive manufacturing, where machine tools will learn to identify areas in which operating parameters might be optimized, even in the face of new and difficult materials.
 Predictive maintenance will keep manufacturing assets such as robots and production cells running smoothly and predictably, eliminating unexpected downtime.
 Automated quality control will remove the tedium of 100 percent inspection, reducing the risk of product failures in the field.

 For example, AI-enabled visual inspection systems are not only more accurate but also immensely faster than humans.
 Compared with existing vision-based measuring machines, which are trained using data sets containing perhaps a million representative images, AI is equipped with learning algorithms that need only a handful of product samples to understand metrological requirements.